cornell-brg/lizard/README.md

     `csr_utils.h`.
 User programs should simply include `common.h` to have access the runtime.

-The easiest way to write a new program is to add make a C file in the `ubmark` directory, and add the file to `ubmark.mk.in`.
+The easiest way to write a new program is to make a C file in the `ubmark` directory, and add the file to `ubmark.mk.in`.
 For more complex programs, another subproject might be required. `ubmark/hello-world.c`, shown below, is a simple example program: